Ryjen1/number_guesser/README.md

-# Number Guessing Game 🎮
+# Number Guessing Game

-This is a simple number guessing game I built using HTML, CSS, and JavaScript.
+This is a simple number guessing game built using HTML, CSS, and JavaScript.

-It's just for fun — you try to guess a secret number between 1 and 100 in **3 tries**.
+The goal is to guess a secret number between 1 and 100 in three tries.
-Yeah, only 3.
-No mercy 😄

 ---

-## How it works
+## How It Works

-There's a hidden number (from 1 to 100).
-You type in your guess, and the game gives you hints:

-- 🔥 If you're really close
+A random number between 1 and 100 is generated when the game starts.
+You have up to three chances to guess it right.
+After each guess, you'll get feedback to help you decide your next move:

+- If your guess is very close to the correct number, you’ll be told so.
-- 🎯 If you're kinda close
+- If you're somewhat close, you’ll get a hint.
-- ⬆ or ⬇ if you're way off
+- If you're far off, the game will let you know whether to go higher or lower.

+Once you win or run out of attempts, the game ends.
+You can start a new game anytime.

 ---

-## What I used
+## Features

-- HTML for layout
+- Clean and responsive layout
-- CSS for styling (just a bit of color and spacing)
-- JS for the logic — random numbers, checking guesses, tracking stats
+- Live feedback after each guess
+- Tracks how many games you've played and won
+- Keyboard support (press Enter to submit)
+- Simple and easy to understand

 ---

+## Technologies Used

+- HTML for structure
+- CSS for styling
+- JavaScript for interactivity

+---

 ## Author

-## Coded by Maryjane
+Coded by [Maryjane Okafor]